Interest-bearing accounts

 The following parameters are common for setting up interest-bearing accounts.

-Parameter | Possible values |
+| Parameter | Possible values |

-Accrual basis is the formula to calculate the accrual. | * BD/252 - calculates daily interest using a 252-day year and the actual number of business days in each time period. * Actual/360 - calculates daily interest using a 360-day year and the actual number of days in each time period. * Actual/365 - calculates daily interest using a 365-day year and the actual number of days in each time period. * Actual/actual - calculates daily interest using the actual number of days in the year (which in the leap year is 366) and the actual number of days in each time period. |
+| Accrual basis dictates the total days in a year to be considered when calculating the daily rate. | * BD/252 - calculates daily interest using a 252-day year and the actual number of business days in each time period. * Actual/360 - calculates daily interest using a 360-day year and the actual number of days in each time period. * Actual/365 - calculates daily interest using a 365-day year and the actual number of days in each time period. * Actual/actual - calculates daily interest using the actual number of days in the year (which in the leap year is 366) and the actual number of days in each time period. |

-Accrual frequency defines when the accrual process happens. | * Daily * Monthly * * Quarterly * * Semi-annually * * Yearly * |
+| Accrual frequency defines when the accrual process happens. | * Daily * Monthly * * Quarterly * * Semi-annually * * Yearly * * Maturity* |

-Payout frequency defines when the yield payment happens. | * Daily * Monthly * * Quarterly * * Semi-annually * * Yearly * |
+| Capitalization frequency defines when the interest payment happens. | * Daily * Monthly * * Quarterly * * Semi-annually * * Yearly * * Maturity* |

-Fee is any fee or tax that you want to apply. | You can configure and attach any fee model.
+| Fee is any fee or tax that you want to apply. | You can configure and attach any fee model.
 For example, you can configure and apply national taxes or custom operational fees. |

-Output events and files
+Output events

 Regulatory reports